cowrie/cowrie/docs/EVENT_PIPELINE.rst

     the fan-out duplication (defect 4) idiomatically, but not attribution:
     ``twisted.logger`` has no bound context that survives a deferred hop, so the two-thirds of emitters that rely on execution context stay broken.
-    It is the right modernization for Cowrie's *diagnostic* logging, and can happen independently of this design at any time.
+    It is the right modernization for Cowrie's *diagnostic* logging, which this plan adopts as phase 5.

 ``contextvars``
     Twisted (21.2+) runs deferred callbacks in the context captured when the